Emergency & Crisis Response

 - Do not leave the person alone.
 Turn the victim on their side to prevent choking in case of vomiting.

 - Always be “better safe than sorry” if you are not sure what to do.
-Call the on-duty staff person.
+Call Security.

 Non-Emergency Medical Issues